Corky Romano: Plot

 Corky develops feelings for FBI agent Kate Russo, but she seems uninterested until they bump into each other at the Romano mansion, where Russo has been sent undercover to collect more evidence against the family.
 Corky convinces Russo that he is also working undercover, and befriends agents Bob Cox and Terrence Darnell.
-Cox and Darnell are captured trying to infiltrate one of Pops' underground casinos.
-Corky comes to the rescue, but is caught by the bouncers; revealed to be a member of the Romano family, he asks them to let his friends go.
+Cox and Darnell are captured trying to infiltrate one of Pops' underground casinos; Corky comes to the rescue, but is caught by the bouncers.
+Revealed to be a member of the Romano family, he asks them to let his friends go.

 Corky obtains the evidence file regarding Pops, and discovers that his father will be facing murder charges.
-Shocked, he tells Pops, who vehemently denies killing anyone.
-Corky later demands he takes his place in the family during which revelations are revealed about Paulie's inability to read and Peter being a homosexual.
+Shocked, he reproaches Pops, who vehemently denies killing anyone.
+When Corky’s brothers try to kick him out, he makes a righteous stand; his demand to take his place in the family stirs up revelations about Paulie's inability to read and Peter being a homosexual.
+(Note: Hints at Peter’s sexuality feature as a running gag.)
 Snooping through family photo albums, Russo discovers that Corky is a Romano and not an FBI agent.
-The entire FBI office raids the Romano mansion, where it is revealed that family friend Leo Corrigan is an FBI informant and has been lying about the extent of the family's crimes, including the alleged murder; it is also discovered that Brick Davis is the Night Vulture.
+Concurrently, the FBI office raids the Romano mansion, where it is revealed that family friend Leo Corrigan is an FBI informant and has been lying about the extent of the family's crimes, including the alleged murder; it also comes out that Brick Davis is the Night Vulture.
 Corky knocks Leo unconscious with a light fixture, and Davis is arrested by his fellow agents.

 Corky and Russo marry and drive off in Corky's bright orange Mazda Miata.
-Corky gains the respect and love of his entire family, and his former boss at the veterinary clinic retires, giving Corky the keys to the business.
+Corky gains the respect and love of his entire family and his former boss at the veterinary clinic retires, giving Corky the keys to the business.